arsip/bestguess/README.md

 Dependencies:
   * C compiler
-  * `make`
+  * make

 Clone the repository, and in the top level directory, run `make`.
-BestGuess is now executable as `./bestguess`.
-To re-analyze saved data, use `./bestreport`.
+A successful build results in two executables: `./bestguess` for running benchmarks, and `./bestreport` to re-analyze saved data.

 You can optionally install BestGuess system-wide.
 The default installation location is `/usr/local`.
 Use `make install` to install `bestguess` and `bestreport` there.

-To install to custom location, e.g. `/some/path/bin`, run `make` `DESTDIR=/some/path install`.
-Note that the Makefile appends `bin` automatically.
+To install to custom location, e.g. `/some/path`, run `make DESTDIR=/some/path install`, which will put the executables in `/some/path/bin`.
+Note that the Makefile appends `bin` automatically, per Unix tradition.
+In the future, the man page will be installed to `/some/path/man`, other content to `/some/path/share`, and so on.

 ## Examples